 One final versatility item to consider is whether you’d prefer to use natural gas over propane.
 All griddles come ready to be propane fueled; however, some models have the capability to be converted to natural gas.
 Just be aware many are not capable of this, so if this is important to you, be sure you find a compatible model.

-If you’re looking for a straightforward griddle, these won’t be for you; however, if this type of versatility is appealing and is something you would take advantage of regularly, I suggest taking a look at the combo griddles available for sale.
+If you’re looking for a griddle and no additional cooking methods included, these won’t be for you.
+If this type of versatility is appealing and is something you would take advantage of regularly, I suggest taking a look at the combo griddles available for sale.

 As with any purchase, the cost is a key component of the equation.
 The cost difference between various griddles can be hundreds of dollars, so it’s important to know your budget so you can pick the best griddle for your needs at the right price point.